1. Home

 Request for additional information

 If additional information is needed to make an admissibility decision, an entry reviewer may require entry documents or request specific information related to the product.
-The entry documents can often contain information to help verify compliance with certain requirements, can help verify information submitted in the electronic data, and may also contain certificates or analytical information which can be used in determining admissibility.
+The entry documents may contain information to help verify compliance with certain requirements, verify information submitted in the electronic data and may also contain additional pieces of information such as copies of product labels, certificates, ingredient lists, processing records, analytical information, etc. which can be used in determining admissibility.

 The FDA’s Import Trade Auxiliary Communications System (ITACS) allows for the electronic submission of entry documentation and goods availability information.
 ITACS is FDA’s preferred method for receiving entry documents.